Some configuration and output text formats contain sections like the following:

 The nested indentation is lost.

-The following Perl script ./section.pl reads lines from STDIN until a line matches the first script argument $ARGV[0].
+The following Perl script section.pl reads lines from STDIN until the beginning of a line matches the first script argument $ARGV[0].
 It then reads all consecutive indented lines into an array @lines, and, in the process, it determines the shortest common white-space prefix of those lines, $prefix.
 Finally, it left-strips $prefix from each element of @lines, printing the results line by line.

 #!/usr/bin/perl